iterative/dvc.org/static/docs/commands-reference/add.md

 - `-v`, `--verbose` - displays detailed tracing information.

-- `-f`, `--file` - specify name of the DVC file it generates.
+- `-f`, `--file` - specify name of the DVC-file it generates.
 It should be either `Dvcfile` or have a `.dvc` file extension (e.g. `data.dvc`) in order for `dvc` to be able to find it later.